Social Data Science

 • Data don’t speak for themselves: they are produced, measured, and interpreted by humans.

-• Statistical reasoning is powerful: bad data, poor comparisons, or naive interpretation can mislead.
+• Statistical reasoning is powerful: naive interpretation can mislead.

-• Real-world decision-making: informed skepticism is a marketable skill anywhere data are used.
+• Analytical caution is a marketable skill anywhere data are used: policy, social science literacy, private sector, real-world decision-making.

 Thank You